firesidefiction/firesidefiction.github.io/about.md

 ### How to submit

-### Fireside is now open for flash fiction submissions until March 25.
+Fireside will next open for submissions on April 16.

-{% include submit-button.html %}

 [back to the top](#top-of-page)